Ckhanoyan/deep-learning-from-scratch/basics/vectorization.md

 ### Real Life Analogy

 You are probably trying to connect the dots just like me.
 Think of it like we are preparing a batch of meals all at once vs. cooking each one by one.
 Bingo?
 No?
+How about this below?

+Laundry vs. Washing Each Item...
+* Non-vectorized: we may be washing clothes one by one in a bucket.
+You dunk each shirt, scrub it, rinse it, and move on to the next shirt
+* Vectorized: Putting all clothes into a washing machine, and it washes everything at once.

+How about making sandwiches?
+* Non-vectorized: you make one sandwich at a time... slice the bread, spread the butter, add fillings, and close it...
+* Vectorized: Lay out all the bread slices, spread butter on all of them at once, then add fillings to all of them in a single step

+Ok, last one... a bit of humor so we can all say BINGO
+* Non-vectorized: you pour batter into the pan, cook one pancake, flip it, wait, and then repeat for the next pancake.
+Everybody is hungry at iHOP!
+* Vectorized: you whip out a giant griddle and pour batter for 10 pancakes at once.
+Flip them all in one go.
+Like a pancake ninja.
+No one is hangry.

 ## Non-Vectorized Example Using Loops